evanderh/SmartChessVue/README.md

-# BenderChess
+# Smart Chess

-A chess server
+A chess game analysis tool written in Python and JavaScript